Shoureken/waes-api/README.md

 # Project Info

 The project follow a well-know structure of microservice, using REST and MVC.
-Since it is a demonstration project I kept it simple, divided in tree layer basically
+Since it is a demonstration project I kept it simple, divided in three layer basically
-* REST Controller - That receive that requests
+* REST Controller - That receive the requests and call business
 * Business - Holds the application logic
 * Persistency - The layer that stores and retrieve from database

 ## Decisions
 1. I used an in memory database because it is a demonstration, this way wont be necessary a pre-installed database.
 But remember that it is very easy to switch to another database if necessary
-2. Flyway was used because is very easy to use and work out of the box with Spring
+2. Flyway was used because is very easy to use and works almost out of the box with Spring
 3. Swagger almost doesnt need justification, it is widely used to create API specifications